 If you already cooked your lasagna, you can still freeze it.
 Let it cool completely, then follow the instructions above (for how to freeze uncooked lasagna).
 Let it thaw overnight in the fridge, remove the foil and plastic wrap, and bake according to recipe instructions.
 Cover the lasagna with foil while baking to keep it from getting too browned, if desired.

 You can also freeze individual portions of cooked lasagna.
 After cooling completely, wrap each portion in plastic wrap and then foil.
 Put them in a container or freezer bag.
-Thaw individual portions overnight in the fridge, remove plastic and foil wrappings, and reheat in the oven.
+Thaw individual portions overnight in the fridge.
+Remove plastic and foil wrappings, and reheat in the oven in a foil-covered baking dish for 20 to 30 minutes at 375 degrees F. I have also had success reheating frozen, cooked lasagna without thawing first.
+You may just need to add 10 to 15 minutes to the reheating time.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on YouTube, Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.